GilbertoCsar/Step_Motor_Control/README.md

 https://github.com/GilbertoCsar/Step_Motor_Control.git
 Create, firstly, a new folder in the explorer with the path :
 C:\Users\yourname*\Documents\Arduino\sketch_stepmotor10\
-* yourname : is the owner's name of the computer
+* yourname : is the owner's name of the computer.
-And then, move all the 8 files (unpacked) + 1 file(packed) to that new folder.
+And then, move all the 6 files (unpacked) + 1 file(packed) to that new folder.
-One from those 8 unpacked files is the : sketch_stepmotor10.ino .
+One from those 6 unpacked files is the : sketch_stepmotor10.ino .
 The packed file is the RotaryEncoder-master.zip (it should be left so, packed).
-***USAGE APPLICATION***
+***USAGE-APPLICATION***
  ***Unexpected Operation***
  When you would be to transfer the Sketch(Code) from the computer to the Arduino board (so making Upload), may be that the Software begins the run and